UA-Carpentries-Workshops/2019-02-23-WorkshopResources/shell-lessons/3_scripting_intro.md

 # Optional more Advanced Material

+## Types of files

+The gapminder data files we've explored were named `*.cc.txt` where the .txt suffix indicates that the files are "plain text" files.
+The fields in these files are delimited with Tabs, so another good way of naming them is to use `*.tsv` (tab separated values.)
+You may also be familiar with `.csv` files.
+In the Etherpad, type the meaning of 'csv.'
+All of the aforementioned files (.txt, .tsv, .csv) are examples of "plain text" files and you can easily work with them on the command line.
+If you have '.xlsx' files, these include special formatting information that is not plain text, so you will need to export these as comma- or tab-separated files if you want to work with them on the command line.

 ## Exploring differences between files

 Think back to our earlier example of running `grep` to find all lines in gapminder data files containing 2007, and the issue we uncovered if our pattern did not pad the "2007" string with white space.
-How could we dignose what's going on?
+How could we diagnose what's going on?
 Remember that we can use '>' to send the output of a command to a file.
-Run the following two commands:
+Run the following commands:
 ```bash
 cd ~/SDC_02-23-2019/2019-02-23-WorkshopResources/repository/data/gapminder_data/gapminder_by_country
 grep "2007" *.txt > ../../processed_files/Found2007